dsnvwlmnt/apartment-finder/README.md

 * Create a file called `private.py` in this folder.
     * Add a value called `SLACK_TOKEN` that contains your Slack API token.
+    * If Google Sheet functionality is desired, add a value called `SHEET_ID` that contains your Sheet ID, e.g. 1Rvbe6xaboCbxJtiCOB2uoG2Qbp0dfzHCRfn1Ff5d80w.
-    * Add any other values you want to `private.py`.
+    * Add any other values you want, to `private.py`.

-Installation + Usage
 --------------------
+### Installation + Usage

 ## Docker